niHonkage/DocsLearning/en/learn-more/faq/use-llms-faq.md

 ### 6. How to get free trial quotas for Zhipu·AI, iFlytek Spark, and MiniMax models?

 We collaborate with major model providers to offer a certain amount of free token trial quotas to Chinese users.
-Through Dify **Settings --> Model Providers --> Show more model providers**, click "Get Free" on the Zhipu·AI, iFlytek Spark, or MiniMax icons.
+Through Fusionworks **Settings --> Model Providers --> Show more model providers**, click "Get Free" on the Zhipu·AI, iFlytek Spark, or MiniMax icons.
 If you can't see the entrance in the English interface, switch the product language to Chinese:

 * **Zhipu·AI: Get 10 million tokens for free.** Click "Get Free", enter your phone number and verification code to receive the quota, regardless of whether you have registered with Zhipu·AI before.
 * **iFlytek Spark (V1.5 model, V2.0 model): Get 6 million tokens for free, 3 million tokens for each model, quotas are not interchangeable**.
-Enter through Dify, complete the registration on iFlytek Spark's open platform (only for phone numbers not previously registered with iFlytek Spark), return to Dify, wait for 5 minutes, and refresh the page to see the available quota.
+Enter through Fusionworks, complete the registration on iFlytek Spark's open platform (only for phone numbers not previously registered with iFlytek Spark), return to Fusionworks, wait for 5 minutes, and refresh the page to see the available quota.
 * **MiniMax: Get 1 million tokens for free.** Click "Get Free" to receive the quota without manual registration, regardless of whether you have registered with MiniMax before.

 Once the trial quota is credited, select the model you need to use in **Prompt Arrangement --> Model and Parameters --> Language Model**.